 Canada – United States Regulatory Cooperation Council (RCC)

-Regulatory Partnership Statement between the United States Environmental Protection Agency and Environment Canada
+Regulatory Partnership Statement between the United States Environmental Protection Agency and Environment and Climate Change Canada

-Environment Canada (EC) and the United States Environmental Protection Agency (EPA) are committed to continue working together to deliver benefits for the public, industry and regulators while maintaining consumer protection, health, safety, security and the environment.
+Environment and Climate Change Canada (ECCC) and the United States Environmental Protection Agency (EPA) are committed to continue working together to deliver benefits for the public, industry and regulators while maintaining consumer protection, health, safety, security and the environment.

 The Canada-United States Regulatory Cooperation Council’s (RCC) Joint Forward Plan set out commitments for Canadian and U.S. regulatory departments and agencies to establish Regulatory Partnership Statements that include: high-level governance between them and a commitment to work together moving forward; opportunities for stakeholders to provide input, inform strategies, identify priorities and discuss progress on initiatives; and a mechanism for annual reviews of work plans to consider adjustments and provide status updates on the progress.

-The following is a general description of how EC and EPA will work together going forward, which builds on EC’s and EPA’s long history of cooperative work.
+The following is a general description of how ECCC and EPA will work together going forward, which builds on ECCC’s and EPA’s long history of cooperative work.
 This Regulatory Partnership Statement outlines a consistent and predictable mechanism for engaging with stakeholders bi-nationally, with an aim to facilitate opportunities and reduce barriers to alignment, including minimizing the duplication of effort on key assessment and scientific tools.

 Scope of Work:

 The focus of this current work is in chemical regulation: ECCC’s Science and Technology Branch, in partnership with Health Canada’s Healthy Environments and Consumer Safety Branch, and the (EPA) Office of Pollution Prevention and Toxics will advance aspects of cooperation on chemicals regulation, with a focus on chemical risk assessment, under the RCC.